-PAW Fund uses only high-quality vaccines produced by Pfizer and Merial.
+PAW Fund uses only high-quality vaccines.
 We provide the core vaccines recommended by the American Animal Hospital Association (AAHA).
 Core vaccines are those that prevent high-risk diseases or diseases that can pose a risk to humans.

 For puppies and dogs, we offer DAPP and rabies vaccines.
-For kittens and cats, we offer the FRVCP vaccine.
-We offer Merial Purevax Rabies Vaccine for cats, but only when it is considered necessary.
+For kittens and cats, we offer the FRVCP vaccine and rabies, which is the same vaccine used in dogs.

 Low-Cost Pet Care